-When you come to the realization that you need help for your Social Security claim (read more about how a lawyer can help you), the next step is to find the best lawyer for you.
+When you come to the realization that you need help for your Social Security claim (read more about how a disability lawyer can help you), the next step is to find the best lawyer for you.
 That is both easier and harder than it may seem.

 It is easier because you do not have base your decision on the amount of the fee.
 Attorney fees are regulated by the Social Security Administration, and any fee paid must have prior approval by the SSA (read more about attorney’s fees).
 Just about everyone practicing in this area charges the same 25% contingency fee.
 So when selecting a lawyer, price is not a differentiator.